Marketers have been inundated with the term "virtual reality" or VR lately. They've also been trying to figure out the best ways to use it.

 It's often used as a blanket term to describe any type of immersive video, where – in reality – virtual reality is much more complex.

 Virtual reality is a specialized and rapidly developing field where the viewer is able to control and manipulate aspects in a computer-generated environment.

 Let’s face it, VR is pretty awesome.
 But unfortunately, it’s not attainable for the majority of consumers.

-There are potentially exponential costs associated with of purchasing high-powered machines and headsets.
+There are exponential costs associated with purchasing high-powered machines and headsets.
 Not only that, but the hyper-specific capabilities of VR make incorporating it into the marketing mix a challenge.

 Consider how many people in your target market are already using the service you want to start marketing with.
 The more people that interact with your product, whether it be in person or online, the better.
 So, if only a small fragment of your target market is actually using the service, reserve your budget for something that will actually resonate with your audience.

 When it comes to virtual reality, most people just don’t have access to the tech, and if they do, they aren’t yet incorporating it into their everyday lives.

 This means you are limiting your exposure to those viewing the video at home and excluding a huge percentage of people.